romychab/element-adapter/README.md

 ### Payloads

-Sometimes you need to implement some custom animations in your list or update only specific views.
+Sometimes you need to implement custom animations in your list or update only specific views.
 In this case you can use *payloads*.

 1. Specify `changePayload` property: